 In essence I am a person of power.
 This power is expressed in many ways.
 It is revealed in my relationships by my commitment to my family and friends.
 It is evident in the way I have cut through the waves on the sea of life.
 In essence I am completely comfortable with my sexuality.
 I am not an activist but comfortable to the point where I no longer fear people’s reaction to me being gay.
 So comfortable that if science developed a pill to make homosexual people heterosexual, I wouldn’t take it.
 If I believed in reincarnation and God sent me back as a homosexual, I would not be disappointed or feel ripped off.
 In fact, if I was given a choice I’d say, ‘Please, can I be gay again this time?’

 I paused for a moment and looked at the words that were flowing so easily onto the page.
 My sexuality?
 Why was I writing about that?
 It wasn’t something I’d come all the way to the other side of the world to reflect on.
 Immediately I was reminded of the night in the Oxford Hotel when I’d envied the young gay man who had expressed a similar feeling.
 Occasionally I’d dreamed of feeling the same way but thought it impossible, and now it had come to pass.
-It was as if one chapter in my life had come to an end and now another was beginning.
+It was as if one chapter in my life had ended and now another was beginning.
 I continued writing …